-- Travel may be to attend a conference, to visit libraries, and to conduct research.
-If traveling internationally, faculty should also request funding through the International Center's International Opportunities Grant program as well.
+- Travel must be to conduct research.
+If traveling internationally, faculty should also request funding through the International Center's International Opportunities Grant program.

-- Travel funding includes transportation, food, lodging, and conference registration.
+- Travel funding may include transportation, food and lodging.

 Research materials or other support to advance a project

 - Eligible expenses include, but are not limited to, scientific and art supplies, books, and student research assistance.

 - Applicants may request funding for summer research, up to $5490.

 - Applicant may not teach in the summer school sessions in the summer in which FRG funding is granted.